Galápagos of neuroscience

-Readers are expected to have finished reading at least the first and the FAQ page of this website before examining the rest of this webpage to get an understanding of what we can infer from the observations from “loss of function” states of different disorders.
-Specific references to publications are provided wherever necessary.
-The content of this webpage is a rough draft of a new project that I just started and will be updated as it progresses.
-It was started with the idea that dissemination of these findings should not be delayed since so many people are suffering from neurological and psychiatric disorders and I believe that those patients will have expectations about undertaking such an effort at this stage of development a hypothesis of nervous system functions.
-After all, these findings were made possible by those patients.
+Readers are encouraged to review at least the frontpage and the FAQ pages of this website before exploring the rest of the content.
+This will help provide context for the inferences we can draw from observations of "loss of function" states in various disorders.
+Specific references to relevant publications are included where appropriate.
+The content of this webpage is a preliminary draft of a new project that I have recently begun and will be updated as the project progresses.
+It was initiated with the understanding that sharing these findings should not be delayed, as so many individuals are currently suffering from neurological and psychiatric disorders.
+I believe these patients have a vested interest in the ongoing development of a hypothesis regarding the functions of the nervous system.
+After all, the insights shared here were made possible by their experiences.

-As the journey begins, our key questions are, “If the semblance hypothesis is correct, what would we find in a particular disorder?”
-“Can the observations in a disorder and the effect a specific pharmaceutical agent makes sense in the light of the hypothesis?”
-Please note that at this stage we may not be able to find explanations for all the findings in every disorder.
-If the hypothesis is correct, then it is reasonable to find explanations for a large number of observations and that we should be able to find inter-connectable explanations for similar symptoms and effectiveness of medications in unrelated disorders.
-I must admit that I was implicitly influenced by findings from a large number of nervous system disorders during the development of the semblance hypothesis.
-However, I began to carry out conscious effort to examine the majority of these findings in terms of the hypothesis only after the initial derivation of the hypothesis.
-Without further ado, let us begin our journey.
+As we embark on this journey, our central questions are: "If the semblance hypothesis is correct, what would we observe in a specific disorder?" and "Can the observations in a disorder and the effects of a particular pharmaceutical agent be understood through the lens of this hypothesis?"
+It is important to note that at this stage, we may not be able to provide explanations for all findings in every disorder.
+However, if the hypothesis holds true, it is reasonable to expect that we will be able to explain a significant number of observations.
+Additionally, we should be able to find interconnectable explanations for similar symptoms and the effectiveness of medications across unrelated disorders.
+I must acknowledge that my development of the semblance hypothesis was, to some extent, shaped by insights from a broad range of nervous system disorders.
+Nevertheless, it was only after the initial formulation of the hypothesis that I began to intentionally examine the majority of these findings within its framework.
+With that, let us begin our exploration.

 Figure 1.
-Disease conditions of different systems can be and should be explained in terms of “change of function” states of the normal operations of those systems.
-Only when we understand how a system operates, we can explain the causes of different diseases of that system in an inter-connectable manner that makes sense.
-On the left is a general outline of genomic function and how defects at different levels cause its different disorders.
-On the right side is the derived inter-postsynaptic functional LINK (IPL) mechanism of nervous system operations and the potential defects that can arise at its different levels.
-Note that vesicle (V) exocytosis at the inter-spine locations leads to membrane reorganization that can promote IPL formation.
-Also note that defects in the IPL formation can lead to IPL fusion (see the figure 8 in FAQ section of this website).
-What is not shown in the figure is the observation that dopamine leads to the enlargement of spines, which can facilitate IPL formation.
-Our job is to examine all the nervous system disorders to find whether the disease processes can be explained in terms of the defects of the derived normal IPL mechanism.
-For details of the figure, please see the figure legends of figures 6 and 8 in the FAQ section of this website.
+Disease conditions in various systems can—and should—be explained in terms of "change of function" states in the normal operations of those systems.
+Only by understanding how a system operates can we explain the causes of different diseases within that system in an interconnected and coherent manner.
+On the left side of the figure is a general outline of genomic function and how defects at different levels lead to various disorders.
+On the right side, we present the derived inter-postsynaptic functional LINK (IPL) mechanism of nervous system operations and the potential defects that may arise at its different levels.
+It is important to note that vesicle (V) exocytosis at the inter-spine locations results in membrane reorganization, which can facilitate IPL formation.
+Additionally, defects in IPL formation can lead to IPL fusion (refer to Figure 12 in the FAQ section of this website for further details).
+While not depicted in the figure, it is also observed that dopamine can induce spine enlargement, which may aid in the formation of IPLs.
+Our task is to examine all nervous system disorders to determine whether the disease processes can be explained by defects in the derived normal IPL mechanism.
+For more detailed information on the figure, please refer to the figure legends of Figures 9 and 10 in the FAQ section of this website.

 1. Huntington's Disease: Early disease symptoms include slight memory problems, clumsiness, depression, mood swings such as irritability and erratic behavior.
 Later, the patient starts developing involuntary, hyperkinetic movements called chorea (uncontrollable, graceful, excessive movements of limbs similar to that of performing a dance).
 At advanced stages, chorea settles down and the patient develops severe parkinsonian features.